nirs/check/README.md

   first check was completed.
 If path is accessible, will be followed soon by "completed" event.

-- completed PATH DELAY ERROR - checking PATH completed in DELAY seconds with error ERRNO.
-Non-zero ERRNO means path is not accessible.
+- completed PATH ERRNO [DELAY] - checking PATH completed with error ERRNO.
+If the check is successful (ERRNO=0), DELAY is the read delay in seconds.

 - stopped PATH - path checker for path has stopped.
 No more events will be generated for PATH.